 • You can use up whatever vegetables you have on hand.
 You can use potatoes, carrots, celery, fennel, onion, and whatever herbs or spices you like.

 • This is an excellent freezer meal too.
-Make a big batch and freeze the leftovers for later.
+Make a big batch of this slow cooker tri-tip roast and freeze the leftovers for later.

 Key Ingredients